2525 Correa Road, HIG 207

 Honolulu, HI 96822

-Previously Katy served as an Extension Agent with Michigan Sea Grant where she provided leadership for education and outreach programming related to community resilience, watershed health, and ecosystem conservation.
-Katy has also worked with NOAA developing strategic plans for research, restoration, and outreach activities as part of the Habitat Blueprint initiative.
+Prior to joining Hawaiʻi Sea Grant, Hintzen was an Extension Agent with Michigan Sea Grant working on resilience and sustainability in the Great Lakes region.
 She served as a Peace Corps Volunteer in the Ecuadorian Amazon.
-Katy has a M.S. in Natural Resources and Environment form the University of Michigan and a B.A. in History from McGill University.
+Katy has a M.S. in Natural Resources and Environment from the University of Michigan and a B.A. in History from McGill University.